groupby/gb-android-tracker-client/docs/experiments.md

 ## More help

-Consult with your Technical Implementation Consultant at GroupBy for more guidance using this feature.
+Consult with your Technical Implementation Consultant at Rezolve for more guidance using this feature.